Facts concerning Dian Fossey (“The Gorillas’ Champion”)

 The first scientist to examine gorillas in their natural environments was Fossey.

 Primatology was pioneered by Fossey.
 She was the first to conduct research on mountain gorillas in their native environments.
-She had the opportunity to live in close proximity to the animals and observe their interactions and behaviours.
+She had the opportunity to live near the animals and observe their interactions and behaviours.
 Fossey contributed to raising awareness of the need to protect gorillas after studying these wonderful animals.
 Future generations will find enormous inspiration in her studies.

-She discovered the real nature of the gorillas.
+She Prevented the Extinction of the Mountain Gorilla

 Her initial expedition was halted due to a poacher attack.